Turmeric vs Kojic Acid vs Tranexamic Acid: Which Is Best for Stubborn Dark Spots?

 Can I use turmeric and kojic acid together?

-Yes, turmeric and kojic acid work synergistically.
-Turmeric calms inflammation while kojic acid blocks melanin production.
+Yes, turmeric and kojic acid work well together.
+Turmeric calms inflammation while kojic acid may help reduce melanin production.

 Is tranexamic acid better than kojic acid for melasma?

-Tranexamic acid is often preferred for melasma because it targets vascular factors that contribute to hormonal pigmentation.
+Tranexamic acid is often preferred for melasma because it targets vascular factors tied to hormonal pigmentation.

-Kojic acid works better for post-inflammatory hyperpigmentation like acne marks.
+Kojic acid works better for dark marks from healed acne.
 Both require 8-12 weeks for melasma improvement.

 Some dermatologists recommend using both for stubborn melasma.